-Annually the directors undertake a self assessment process that links outcomes to key performance criteria contained in the relevant Board and Committee Charters.
+Annually the directors undertake a self-assessment process that links outcomes to key performance criteria contained in the relevant Board and Committee Charters.
 This process involves each director completing a questionnaire on Board and Committee performance and the Chairman addresses the results with the Board.
 The self-assessment process is used to evaluate the performance of the Board, its committees and individual directors.
-The self assessment process was conducted in 2016.
+The self-assessment process was conducted for the year 2017.